cmu-llms-class/cmu-llm-class-website-2023/about.md

 * Compare and contrast different models in the LLM ecosystem in order to determine the best model for any given task.
 * Implement and train a neural language model from scratch in Pytorch.
 * Utilize open-source libraries to finetune and do inference with popular pre-trained language models.
-* Understand how to apply language models to a variety of downstream applications, and how decisions made during pre-training affect suitability for these tasks.
+* Understand how to apply LLMs to a variety of downstream applications, and how decisions made during pre-training affect suitability for these tasks.
-* Comprehend recent, academic papers on LLMs and have knowledge of the common terms used in them (alignment, scaling laws, RLHF, prompt engineering, instruction tuning, etc.)
+* Read and comprehend recent, academic papers on LLMs and have knowledge of the common terms used in them (alignment, scaling laws, RLHF, prompt engineering, instruction tuning, etc.).
-* Design new methodologies to leverage existing large scale language models in areas of their expertise/interests.
+* Design new methodologies to leverage existing large scale language models in novel ways.

 ## Prerequisites